shubhamhackz/autoscale_tabbarview/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

- A flutter package that extends default TabBarView to have children with dynamic height.
+The default `TabBarView` does not allows to have children with dynamic height.
+This package tried to solve that by extending default `TabBarView` and make required changes. `AutoScaleTabbarView` allows to have children with dynamic height.